lachjory-source/options-data/research/README.md

-Data sources: Binance public archives (crypto, free), Dukascopy via `dukascopy-python` (index CFDs, free), Deribit DVOL API (crypto implied volatility, free).
+Data sources: Binance public archives (crypto, free), Dukascopy via `dukascopy-python` (index CFDs, free), Deribit DVOL API (crypto implied volatility, free), and `data/` in this repo for option chains, which exists because per-strike open interest history is not sold cheaply and no free source of it was found.

 Some scripts need `!pip install dukascopy-python` in a cell first.
+Test 11 needs nothing installed and no clone: it reads `data/` from this repo over https, so pasting it into a cell reproduces the run.
+Point `SNAPSHOT_DIR` at a different date folder to read a different day, or at a local path to work offline.
+If the snapshots are unreachable it falls back to synthetic chains, so the self-test and both controls still run with no network.